 PhD, University of Pennsylvania, 2000

-Dr. Herring’s research focuses on a number of economic and public policy issues related to health insurance coverage.
+Dr. Herring's research focuses on a number of economic and public policy issues related to health insurance markets, including employment-based insurance, individual insurance, Medicaid, and Medicare.
 He has published articles in the Journal of Health Economics and New England Journal of Medicine, and is co-author of the book Pooling Health Insurance Risks.
 His research has been funded by the Robert Wood Johnson Foundation, OECD, HHS ASPE, and AHRQ.

 Dr. Herring teaches the four-credit course Introduction to the US Healthcare System for masters students in the first term onsite and the fourth term online.
-He also co-teaches the course sequence Microeconomic Models in Public Health I-IV for advanced PhD students.
+He also co-teaches the course sequence Advanced Health Economics I-IV for second-year PhD students.

 Honors and Awards

-Outstanding Teacher Award from the Department of Health Policy and Management, 2012.
+Outstanding Teacher Award from Health Policy and Management Department (2012)